 Highland Shredding: paper shredding and electronic media destruction

 Key for Hope: keys and lock systems

-Medals for Mettle: earned marathon, half-marathon, or triathlon medals, medals earned by children who wish to donate them to other children.
+Medals for Mettle: earned marathon, half-marathon, or triathlon medals.

 More Than Words: fiction and non-fiction books (hardcover or trade paperback), antiquarian books, audio books on CD or cassette, music CDs, DVD and VHS movies, video games.

 NEADS: dog and cat supplies including tennis balls, toys and blankets.

 Nike Reuse-A-Shoe: all brands of athletic shoes to reprocess into athletic playing surfaces.

 No nonsense recycling: pantyhose, nylon knee highs, tights (all brands)